 DELAVAN MUNICIPAL WELL #4EPA ID# WID980820062

 There are more than 3,000 people living within one mile of the site.
 The population of Delavan relies on municipal water, and no private wells have been identified in the area.
-Surrounding the site are schools, homes, businesses, and an industrial facility.
-The distance from Well #4 to the closest residence is 500 feet.
+The land use in the area is currently mixed use and includes commercial, residential and light industrial.
+The distance from the site to the closest residence is 500 feet.

 Site ResponsibilityThe Well #4 site is being addressed through federal, state, and potentially responsible party (PRP) actions.

 Threats and Contaminants

 In March 1982, during a public well sampling program by the Wisconsin Department of Natural Resources (WDNR), trichloroethylene (TCE) was detected in the City of Delavan Municipal Well #4.
 The TCE exceeded the suggested levels for water quality standards as set by the Wisconsin Department of Health and Social Services.
 1,1,1-trichloroethane (TCA) and tetrachloroethylene (also known as perchloroethylene or PCE) also were identified.
 As a result, Municipal Well #4 was closed in 1982 and not included in the municipal water supply system until it was again safe to use the well.
 TCE, TCA, and PCE are volatile organic compounds (VOCs) and are identified as the contaminants of concern at this site.
 People can be exposed to VOCs by drinking or bathing with VOC-contaminated water.